-- Read-aloud is an instructional practice where teachers, parents, and caregivers read texts aloud to children.
+- Read-Aloud is an instructional practice where teachers, parents, and caregivers read texts aloud to children.
 The reader incorporates variations in pitch, tone, pace, volume, pauses, eye contact, questions, and comments to produce a fluent and enjoyable delivery.

-- Literacy centers are physical areas (or stations) designated for specific learning purposes.
-They are designed to provide appropriate materials to help learners work independently or collaboratively (with partners or in small groups) to meet literacy goals.
+- Literacy Centers are physical areas (or stations) designated for specific learning purposes.
+They are designed to provide appropriate materials to help students work independently or collaboratively (with partners or in small groups) to meet literacy goals.
 A literacy center can be portable, temporary or permanent.
 The integration of literacy centers can support improvement in reading comprehension, language, social, and writing development.
 Literacy centers facilitate problem-solving because students are able to explore, invent, discover, and create alone or with others at centers (Stone, 1996).

-- Narrative writing is characterized by a main character in a setting who engages with a problem or event in a significant way.
+- Narrative Writing is characterized by a main character in a setting who engages with a problem or event in a significant way.
 This type of writing follows the same format as that in a piece of fictional text.

-- Descriptive writing is used to describe a person, place or thing in such a way that a picture is formed in the reader's mind.
+- Descriptive Writing is used to describe a person, place or thing in such a way that a picture is formed in the reader's mind.
 Capturing an event through descriptive writing involves paying close attention to the details by using all of your five senses.
 This type of writing also develops the reading comprehension strategy of visualization.

-- Expository writing is used to convey factual information (as opposed to creative writing, such as fiction).
+- Expository Writing is used to convey factual information (as opposed to creative writing, such as fiction).
 It is the language of learning and understanding the world around us.
 If you've ever read an encyclopedia entry, a how-to article on a website, or a chapter in a textbook, then you've encountered examples of expository writing.
 Expository writing is everywhere in everyday life, not just academic settings.
 It is present anytime there is information to be conveyed.
 It can take the form of an academic paper, an article for a newspaper, a report for a business, or even book-length nonfiction.
 It explains, informs, and describes.
-This writing process also enhances a learner's ability to synthesize the most important information from non-fiction literature.
-Expository writing is the vehicle through which we introduce learners to science and social studies concepts.
+This writing process also enhances a student's ability to synthesize the most important information from non-fiction literature.
+Expository writing is the vehicle through which we introduce students to science and social studies concepts.

 - STEAM is an interdisciplinary approach to learning where rigorous academic concepts are coupled with real-world lessons as students apply science, technology, engineering, and mathematics in contexts that make connections between school, community, work, and real life problems.
-Learners are exposed to basic programming, robotics, maker space experiences and much more.
+Students are exposed to basic programming, robotics, maker space experiences and much more.

-- Physical Education aims to develop learners' physical competence and knowledge of movement and safety, and their ability to use these to perform in a wide range of activities associated with the development of an active and healthy lifestyle.
+- Physical Education aims to develop students' physical competence and knowledge of movement and safety, and their ability to use these to perform in a wide range of activities associated with the development of an active and healthy lifestyle.

-- Music education is a field of study associated with the teaching and learning of music.
+- Music Education is a field of study associated with the teaching and learning of music.
 Music training from preschool through post-secondary education is common in most nations because involvement with music is considered a fundamental component of human culture and behavior.